trekhleb/links-detector/articles/printed_links_detection/printed_links_detection.md

 ## ⬇️ Downloading the Pre-Trained Model

-Let's download our selected `ssd_mobilenet_v2_fpnlite_640x640_coco17_tpu-8` model from the TensorFlow Model Zoo and check how it does the general objects detection (detection of the objects of classes from COCO dataset like "cat", "dog", "car", etc.).
+Let's download our selected `ssd_mobilenet_v2_fpnlite_640x640_coco17_tpu-8` model from the TensorFlow Model Zoo and check how it does the general object detection (detection of the objects of classes from COCO dataset like "cat", "dog", "car", etc.).

 We will use the [get_file()](https://www.tensorflow.org/api_docs/python/tf/keras/utils/get_file) TensorFlow helper to download the archived model from the URL and unpack it.